 We are a friendly, helpful and inclusive association supporting all with an interest in honey bees and beekeeping in The Scottish Borders.

-For Justin’s full article and upcoming monthly information to help you out in and out of the Apiary, check out the Bee Alert link under the “Resources” tab.
+For John’s full article and upcoming monthly information to help you out in and out of the Apiary, check out the Bee Alert link under the “Resources” tab.

 Latest News